vinheim3/sakuraWars1-disasm/README.md

 Apply the .ips or .bps patch using https://www.romhacking.net/patch/.
 Alternatively, in the download, there should be a link to a Gameboy ROM Patcher, for the .ips file, if on Windows.
 Make the program select a Sakura Wars GB Japanese ROM that definitely wasn’t just downloaded off the internet, and then select the patch files.
 Virtually a drag a drop process.

 # Credits
-* ComicMaster138 - Lead Graphics desginer
+* ComicMaster138 - Lead Graphics designer
 * Burntends - Localization Director
 * MattoBii - Lead Translator
 * Dan Jia - Programmer
 * The Opponent - Editor, Tester
-* Neko - Graphics designer
+* Neko - Graphic design, translator
 * Other translators: Snowyaria, Natsume38
 * Various assistance: starblade86, kori-maru
 * Special thanks: Gamesack, Retro Ali, RetroRGB, The Sakura Wars 1 translation team, SEGA Saturn Shiro, SEGAbits, and the combat revue review